South Korean won: New security features

-In 2006, it became a major concern that the South Korean won banknotes were being counterfeited/forged.
+In 2006, it became a major concern that the South Korean won banknotes were being counterfeited.
 This led the government to issue a new series of banknotes, with the 5,000 won note being the first one to be redesigned.
 Later in 2007, the 1,000 and 10,000 won notes were introduced.

 On June 23, 2009, the Bank of Korea released the 50,000 won note.
 The obverse bears a portrait of Shin Saimdang, a prominent 16th-century artist, calligrapher, and mother of Korean scholar Yulgok, also known as Yi I, who is on the 5,000 won note.
 This note is the first Korean banknote to feature the portrait of a woman.
 The release of the 50,000 won note stirred some controversy among shop owners and those with visual impairments due to its similarity in color and numerical denomination with the 5,000 won note.

 New 100,000 won notes were also announced, but their release was later cancelled due to the controversy over the banknote's planned image, featuring the Daedongyeojido map, and not including the disputed Dokdo islands.
+Also of controversy was the appearance of Kim Ku on the note, who is controversial among the South Korean right.

 The banknotes include over 10 security features in each denomination.
 The 50,000 won note has 22 security features, the 10,000 won note 21, the 5,000 won note 17, the 2,000 won note 10 and the 1,000 won note 19.
 Many modern security features that can be also found in euros, pounds, Canadian dollars, and Japanese yen are included in the banknotes.

 Some security features inserted in won notes are: